Opportunity for ECS Members

 Amazon Catalyst is committing up to $100,000 to help fund the selected ideas

-Through this catalyst program ECS and Amazon are looking for solutions that make life easier, healthier, more sustainable, more enjoyable, or more satisfying.
+Through the catalyst program ECS and Amazon are looking for solutions that make life easier, healthier, more sustainable, more enjoyable, or more satisfying.
 The Amazon Catalyst at ECS is a prime vehicle for change.
 You don’t have to be established in your field – you just need a good solution and the passion to carry it out.

 The challenge was announced at the 233rd ECS Meeting in Seattle, WA.
+The deadline for submissions was July 2, 2018 at 2359 PDT.

 How do I apply for an Amazon Catalyst grant?